 An automotive dealership approached our company interested in digital marketing services, and requested an audit of their SEM operations and SEO.

-Unsurprisingly, they weren’t able to locate credentials for Search Console (read: “We don’t know what Search Console is, and we don’t care”), so this data was unavailable during our audit.
-However, taking a quick peep at their XML Sitemap in the wild revealed a startling error in development: the omission of their state abbreviation at the end of the URLs.
-Without this affix, not only were the URLs incorrect, but they pointed to someone else’s live installation.
+They weren’t able to locate credentials for Search Console (read: “We don’t know what Search Console is, and we don’t care”), so this data was unavailable during our audit.
+However, their live XML Sitemap revealed an error: the omission of their state abbreviation at the end of the URLs.
+Without this affix, not only were the URLs incorrect, but they pointed to a different installation.

-The potential client did not sign with our agency, but this little mishap, we noticed, was corrected tout de suite after submission of our audits.
+The people did not signup with our company, but this we noticed, was corrected pretty quickly after submission of our audits.

-Ultimately, it really was a shame we did not have access to Search Console.
-It would have been interesting to see data on indexing and crawl statistics before and after the fix.
+It would have been interesting to see data on indexing and crawl statistics before and after the correction.

 They also made the Inc. 500 list this year.
 This is the site-wide implementation of the canonical link element, as well as 301 redirection from non-trailing slash to trailing slash, delivered by this web development agency:

 Canonical Link Element 1: https://www.toyotaofhb.com/bad-credit-financing